goruck/nilm/README.md

 $$NDE = \frac{\sum_{i,t}(x_{i,t}-\hat{x_{i,t}})^2}{\sum_{i,t}x_{i,t}^2}\tag{5}$$

 I also used accuracy ($ACC$), F1-score ($F1$) and Matthew’s correlation coefficient ($MCC$) to assess if the model can perform well with the severely imbalanced datasets used to train and test the model.
-These metrics depend on the on-off status of the device and are computed using the parameters in the [common.py](./ml/common.py) module. $ACC$ is equal to the number of correctly predicted time points over the test dataset.
-F1 and MCC are computed according to the equations below where $TP$ stands for true positives, $TN$ stands for true negatives, $FP$ stands for false positives and $FN$ stands for false negatives.
+These metrics depend on the on-off status of the device and are computed using the parameters in the [common.py](./ml/common.py) module. $ACC$ is equal to the number of correctly predicted time points over the test dataset. $F1$ and $MCC$ are computed according to the equations below where $TP$ stands for true positives, $TN$ stands for true negatives, $FP$ stands for false positives and $FN$ stands for false negatives.

 $$F1=\frac{TP}{TP+\frac{1}{2}(FP+FN)}\tag{6}$$